microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 The Windows Package Manager REST Source contains the APIs required to provide a Windows Package Manager REST source.
 To download a local copy of the Windows Package Manager REST Source from GitHub:

 1. Download a local copy of the Windows Package Manager REST Source from GitHub (github: [winget-cli-restsource](https://github.com/microsoft/winget-cli-restsource/releases))
-    1. Download *.Zip file from the latest release.
+    1. Download WinGet.RestSource.Functions.zip file from the latest release.
     1. Extract the newly downloaded ZIP file to *C:\Projects\\*

 ### Application Insights